frederic-mahe/Hardware-Target-Game-Database/README.md

-# EverDrive-Packs-Lists-Database
+# Hardware Target Game Database

-The EverDrive Packs Lists Project is an archival research initiative with the goal of allowing users to build real-hardware optimized ROM packs based on suggested file/folder layouts.
+The Hardware Target Game Database is an archival research initiative with the goal of allowing users to build real-hardware optimized ROM packs based on suggested file/folder layouts.